iamjohnbarker/productivity-time/README.md

 ### Colour coded

-The display will go gree during the last minute and red when you are over-time.
+The display will go green during the last minute and red when you are over-time.

 ![green](/screenshots/006-green.png)